 Columbus has long been a gay-friendly city, though more recently its reputation as a writers’ town is growing too.
-At the first annual Columbus Book Festival, you can experience a cross-section of both!
+At the Columbus Book Festival, you can experience a cross-section of both!

 LGBTQIA+ Authors From Columbus